 8.2 E-mail decision declaration

 Authority for an e-mail decision to take place should usually be agreed at plenary meeting.
 If this is not possible, there shall be a clear notification (i.e. status report) indicating that there will be an e-mail decision.
 This notification shall be sent on the main mailing lists indicating the mailing list where the discussion will take place (TSG, WG or SWG list).
 Target and timeframe shall be clearly indicated.
-A permanent Chairman (i.e. WG chairman or vice chairman) shall be nominated, who will be responsible for managing the e-mail decision procedure, including initiation, monitoring and announcing when it is complete.
+A permanent Chair (i.e. WG Chair or Vice Chair) shall be nominated, who will be responsible for managing the e-mail decision procedure, including initiation, monitoring and announcing when it is complete.

 ***** next change *****